KKotlicki/Cibot/README.md

 ## Description

 This repository contains a code of discord bot for college utilities;
-The code is universal and cross-platform compatible **(not tested on macOS!)** with a few extra features on Raspberry Pi 4;
+The code is universal and cross-platform compatible **(not tested on macOS)** with a few extra features on Raspberry Pi 4;
-The code is ready to be used as your own bot and no changes need to be applied (more on that in MANUAL.txt)
+The code is ready to be used as your own bot and no script changes need to be applied.

 ## Setup